KanemuraKazuya/tor_filter/README.md

 # Tor filter for nginx filter
-Get tor exit gateways and then it makes deny filter.
+Get tor exit gateways and then it makes deny filtes.
-As you wish add crontab
+You can add cron you want.